Chamber music: advanced

 - play with a better sense of phrasing and timbre

 - react more sensitively with other players in a chamber music ensemble

 - understand in detail the stylistic features of pieces studied and performed in class

 What level is the course and do I need any particular skills?

-You should be playing at Grade 6 standard or above and a good sense of rhythm as well as good sight-reading skills.
+You should be playing at Grade 5 standard or above (wind/string instruments) or Grade 6 or above (pianists) and a good sense of rhythm as well as good sight-reading skills.